 I hope that you enjoyed today’s tutorial and that you learned a few new techniques you plan on trying on your Christmas cards.
 If you have any questions about the project, please feel free to leave me a comment below.

-here is a list of some supplies I used today
+Here is a list of the materials I used today. (view my favorite supplies)

 - Love Story Paper Pack (toffee)